 How Ashley Addiction Stands Out from Other Detox Programs

 Being in a detox facility gives you access to 24-hour supervision and medical care when you need it.
 At Ashley Addiction Treatment in Havre de Grace, Maryland, our on-site detox program keeps you comfortable, well-cared for, nourished and supported throughout your detox.
 After finishing the detox process, you’ll transition into one of our core substance abuse programs.
-They include:

-- Primary Program for adults
+- Inpatient Care for adults

 With the right treatment, you or someone you love can fully recover from drug or alcohol addiction.
 If you’re ready for your best chance of lasting recovery, call Ashley Addiction Treatment at 866-313-6310.